 If the core of the collapsing star is about three times the mass of the sun – a black hole will form.
 On the other hand, if the core of a star is less than three times the mass of the sun – a neutron star will form.
 That’s the funda.
 In the world of astrophysics; this mass limiting formula is widely known as the Tolman-Oppenheimer-Volkoff limit.

-Ahhm, there is a White dwarf too.
+Ahem, as I said earlier, there are White dwarfs too.
 But I don’t want to go there now.
 You can read this article to gain more insight into white dwarfs.
-Plus I will give a small briefing about it in the later section when I will discuss Chandrasekhar limit.
+Plus I will give a small briefing about it in the later section when I will discuss the Chandrasekhar limit.

 As I am presenting a brief introduction to black holes.
 Then how come I won’t let you go through some historical aspects of Black holes.
 Let’s talk about some historical facts about black holes.

 History Of Black Holes

 So till now, you know that what is a black hole and how are black holes formed.
 But the important information about black holes I am about to share with you is that long before Einstein’s General Relativity; some astronomers predicted the existence of black holes.

 With this in mind, in order to give you a perfect picture of the history of black holes.
 I would be bifurcating it into two subcategories.
 Let’s see how it goes.

 Black Holes before General Relativity

 Well, the hypothesis that a stellar object so massive that nothing, not even light can escape existed long before the emergence of general relativity.
 This controversial idea was proposed by an English astronomer and natural philosopher John Michell.

 In the year 1784, he proposed that a stellar object 500 times mightier than the radius of the sun could form a black hole.
 A dark hole whose escape velocity at its surface would be higher than the speed of light.